lanjackg2003/bone-moblie/README.md

 ## How to use scripts on Linux platform
-    The steps same as windows but use "run.sh" and "restart.sh" files.
+    The steps same as windows and use "run.sh" and "restart.sh" files.